Raghuvarya Tirtha

 Raghuvarya Tirtha (c.1462 - c.1535) was a Hindu philosopher, scholar, theologian and saint.
-He served as the pontiff of Shri Uttaradi Math from 1502-1535.
+He served as the pontiff of Shri Uttaradi Math from 1502 to 1535.
 He was the thirteenth in succession from Madhvacharya.
 According to tradition Sri Raghuvarya Tirtha taught the famous Nyayasudha of Jayatirtha seven times to his disciples.

 Career

 Works

-Raghuvarya Tirtha composed many works but some of his extant works are Laghupariksa (or Raghupariksa) on nyaya, a commentary on Narayanapanditacarya's Prameyaratnamalika, Kṛṣṇastuti a devotional lyric in Kannada.
+Raghuvarya Tirtha composed many works but some of his extant works are Laghupariksa (or Raghupariksa) on nyaya, a commentary on Narayanapanditacarya's Prameyaratnamalika, Krishna Stuti a devotional Stuti on Krishna, and Madhwashtakam, a praise hymn on Madhvacharya.